-PySCF supports the calculation of the first-order electron-phonon (e-ph) coupling matrix by either coupled perturbed Kohn-Sham/Hartree-Fock (CPKS/CPHF) or finite differences.
-In periodic systems, only FFTDF-based Gamma-point calculations are supported with finite differences.
-In both cases, a geometrically relaxed structure is required or the structural instability could lead to imaginary vibrational frequencies.
+PySCF supports the calculation of the first-order electron-phonon (e-ph) coupling matrix elements using either coupled perturbed Kohn-Sham/Hartree-Fock (CPKS/CPHF) or finite differences.
+In periodic systems, only FFTDF-based Gamma-point calculations are supported by the finite difference implementation.
+In both cases, a geometrically relaxed structure is required for the consistency of the theory.

-A minimal example of analytical e-ph matrix calculation is as follows:
+A minimal example of an analytical e-ph matrix calculation is as follows:

 from pyscf import gto, scf, eph mol = gto.M( atom = [['O', [0.000000000000, -0.000000000775, 0.923671924285]], ['H', [-0.00000000000, -1.432564848017, 2.125164039823]], ['H', [0.000000000000, 1.432564848792, 2.125164035930]]], basis = 'sto3g', unit = 'Bohr' ) # Note that this is a pre-computed relaxed molecule mf = scf.RHF(mol).run() myeph = eph.EPH(mf) ephmat, omega = myeph.kernel() print('eph matrix', ephmat) print('phonon frequencies', omega)

-Alternatively, one can compute the matrix elements using finite difference:
+Alternatively, one can compute the matrix elements using finite differences:

 from pyscf import gto, scf, eph mol = gto.M( atom = [['O', [0.000000000000, -0.000000000775, 0.923671924285]], ['H', [-0.000000000000, -1.432564848017, 2.125164039823]], ['H', [0.000000000000, 1.432564848792, 2.125164035930]]], basis = 'sto3g', unit = 'Bohr' ) mf = scf.RHF(mol).run() ephmat, omega = eph.eph_df.kernel(mf, disp=1e-4) print('eph matrix', ephmat) print('phonon frequencies', omega)